2015 Africa Cup of Nations final: Extra time

 Ghana had the first opportunity of the second half on 93 minutes when Baba Rahman ran down the left-hand side, but Aurier was able to stop the attack with a diving block.
 On 99 minutes, Ghana's Afriyie Acquah hit a shot from 30 yards, but once again it went over the crossbar.
 Ghana made their first chance a minute later when Jordan Ayew came on for Appiah.
-His brother, André Ayew, crossed into the penalty area on 102 minutes, but there were no attackers or defenders in the vicinity and the ball bounced away.
+His brother, André Ayew, crossed into the penalty area after 102 minutes, but there were no attackers or defenders in the vicinity and the ball bounced away.
 Two minutes later, Aurier crossed from the right for Ivory Coast, Bony clearing the ball behind.
 Bailly was then booked just before the extra period's half-time interval, for a foul on Jordan Ayew.

 Wakaso ran towards the Ivorian goal early in the second period of extra time, but his 25 yards shot was blocked by Tiene.
 Doumbia then had one of the best chances of extra time shortly afterwards, but he was unable to get a shot on goal as his control of the ball was described by Smith as "dismal".
 On 110 minutes, Jordan Ayew beat Yaya Touré in the penalty area, but his shot from a tight angle was blocked by Kolo Touré.
 Both teams made two substitutions as the penalty shoot-out approached, Frank Acheampong and Emmanuel Agyemang-Badu coming on for Ghana, while Tallo Gadji and Salomon Kalou came on for Ivory Coast.
 The game remained 0–0 at the end of extra time, the winner of the tournament being decided by a penalty shoot-out.
 In their report of the game, BBC Sport said "there was a sense of inevitability throughout the match that it would go the distance as neither team appeared to be prepared to take the risks that might bring a victory".